Persecution of Christians in the Soviet Union: Post-war era

 As the Red Army progressively began to push the German soldiers out of Russia and victory became more certain, anti-religious propaganda began to resurrect.
 The Central Committee issued new resolutions in 1944 and 45 that called for a renewal of anti-religious propaganda.
 For the rest of Stalin's life, however, the propaganda was mostly limited to words and its main target was against the Vatican.
 With the construction of the 'Iron Curtain' across countries with large amounts of Roman Catholics, this policy was partly meant to isolate the communist countries from the Vatican's influence.
 Caricatures of Pius XII and other RCC bishops depicted them as war mongers and supporters of police brutalities.
-This propaganda was accompanied with the liquidation of Uniate churches (eastern-rite catholic churches) in the Ukraine, Czechoslovakia, Poland and Romania which were forcibly merged with the Orthodox church.
+This propaganda was accompanied by the liquidation of the Byzantine Catholic Churches in Ukraine, Czechoslovakia, Poland, and Romania, which were forcibly merged with the Orthodox Church.
 They were given the option of becoming western-rite Catholics, but the absence of functioning churches in that rite except in large cities and dedication to the Byzantine ritual stopped many from doing so; many who resisted the official measure were imprisoned.
 The Lutheran Church in the Baltic territories along with the Roman Catholic Church were both subject to attacks for what the state perceived as loyalties to foreign influences—the Lutherans in particular were blamed for having open support for the German conquest.

 Ukrainian Greek Catholic Church and its clergy became one of the victims of Soviet authorities in immediate postwar time.
 In 1945 Soviet authorities arrested, deported and sentenced to forced labor camps in Siberia and elsewhere the church's metropolitan Josyf Slipyj and nine bishops, as well as hundreds of clergy and leading lay activists.
 While being restricted in the rest of the country, the Orthodox church was encouraged to expand in the western Ukraine in order to take away believers from the Ukrainian Catholics.

 All the above-mentioned bishops and significant part of clergymen died in prisons, concentration camps, internal exile, or soon after their release during the post-Stalin thaw.
 The exception was metropolitan Josyf Slipyj who, after 18 years of imprisonment and persecution, was released thanks to the intervention of Pope John XXIII, arrived in Rome, where he received the title of Major Archbishop of Lviv, and became cardinal in 1965.
 All Eastern-rite monasteries had been shut down by 1953.